glouppe/info8002-large-scale-data-systems/lecture8.md

 # Operation log

 - The **operation log** is a persistent historical record of critical changes on metadata.
-- Critical to the *recovery* of the system.
+- Critical to the *recovery* of the system, upon restart of master.
     - Master recovers its file system state by replaying the operation log.
     - Master periodically checkpoints its state to minimize startup time.
 - Changes to metadata are only made visible to the clients **after** they have been written to the operation log.